jorgedb98/SBI/doc.md

 # 5. Limitations
 We note that our program comes with some limitations.
+First of all, our programm is limited by the fact that, if no stechiometry file is provided by the user, the program will build the macro complex for protein-protein by using each binary interaction once.
+If a

 - for nucleotide protein we expect 1chain = protein, 2.+3.chain=DNA

+For Clashes, we only look at α-carbons.
+As discussed in class, the better approach would have been to consider ß-carbons as they indicate the direction of the side chains.
+To do so, we would have had to filter out, Glycin as it only has a α-carbons.

 # 6. Examples